lorosanu/lorosanu.github.io/_pages/experience.md

 - Company: Xilopix (Epinal, France)
 - Period: Oct 2016 - Nov 2017
 - Project: [Xaphir](https://www.xaphir.com), French search engine
-- Mission: Two subjects were tackled: the classification of documents and the classification of colors in images.
-Regarding the __document classification__ task, I was in charge of the entire machine learning workflow, from data acquisition, data processing up to deploying the code and models in production.
-Regarding the __color classification__ task, the neural network approach for the detection of main colors in images improved the engine’s filter by color results.
+- Mission: This work focused on the __web page classification__ and on the __image color classification__.
+The web page content was mapped to a fixed-dimensional vector using TF-IDF and LSA.
+Both classification processes were performed with fully connected neural networks.
+I was in charge of the entire machine learning workflow, from data acquisition, data processing up to the deployment of code and models in production.
 - Keywords: corpus building, data processing, text classification, color classification, TF-IDF, LSA, neural networks
 - Technical environment: Ruby (rmagick), Python (gensim, sklearn, matplotlib), Shell Script, Git, Gerrit, Docker, ElasticSearch, Linux
 - Open source code: [xi-ml-topicdiscovery](https://github.com/lorosanu/xi-ml-topicdiscovery), [xi-dip](xi-dip)